 The Company used $781 million to pay down a short-term revolver used to finance inventory.
 This also explains the run-off in inventory.
 Including the inventory run-off in Q2, the Company has raised $2.7 billion in funding since going public, including the $500 million bond deal announced today.
 This is essentially the amount of cash burned by CVNA’s operations since its April 2017 IPO.

 This Company does not make money and it never will unless it charges a much higher price for the vehicles it sells, in which case its sales volume will plummet.
 CVNA is 60% owned by Chairman/founder, Ernest Garcia (a convicted felon), and 40% owned by the public.
-Garcia sucks money out of Carvana via a series of “related party” arrangements which include the leasing of office space and other facilities, paying a Garcia-owned business for used car reconditioning services and selling usage time on a corporate aircraft indirectly owned by Garcia.
+Garcia sucks money out of Carvana via a series of “related party” arrangements with Garcia’s company, DriveTime, which include the leasing of office space and other facilities, used car reconditioning services and selling usage time on a corporate aircraft indirectly owned by Garcia.
 A Garcia-owned company also gets paid for servicing CVNA’s finance receivables.
 The conflict of interest and self-dealing between CVNA and Ernest Garcia II (Chairman) plus Ernest Garcia III (CEO) is mind-boggling.

 The bottom line is that CVNA is functions as a vehicle (so to speak) that Ernest Garcia and his son use to raise money in the public capital markets and suck that money out of CVNA for personal gain.
 It’s the epitome of fraud and corruption.